 You may ask the Financial Ombudsman Service to review your complaint.
 You should contact the Financial Ombudsman Service within 6 months of receiving our final response letter.
 Their details are below: [full address and email details for the UK Financial Ombudsman]”

 One reader has received the following reply from the Financial Ombudsman:

-Has your debt been sold to MotorMile Finance?
+Was your debt been sold to Lantern (was called MotorMile Finance)?

-Swift Sterling and Pounds Till Payday have sold many defaulted debts to the UK debt collector MotorMile Finance (MMF).
-In November 2016 the FCA has made MMF offer a redress package to many customers because of poor way it has handled debt recovery, so if your debt is now with MMF, read MMF – can you get a write off or a refund?
+Swift Sterling and Pounds Till Payday have sold many defaulted debts to the UK debt collector MotorMile Finance (MMF), which changed its name in 2018 to Lantern.
+In November 2016 the FCA has made MMF offer a redress package to many customers because of poor way it has handled debt recovery.

 Claims against Lantern can only relate to the defaulted debts sold to them.